gmoshiko/stack-monitoring/README.md

 ## Description

 THIS IS FOR DEMO ONLY.
-it can be done in many ways. for exmaple you can use ansible_local with vagrant.
+it can be done in many ways. for example, you can use ansible_local with vagrant.
-stacktool was build for internal use to check the stack while i was builing it.
+stack tool was build for internal use to check the stack while I was building it.
-the stacktool is only checking some response code and regex. you can edit it and add
-more tests as needed.
+the stack tool is only checking some response code and regex. it can be edit and add more tests as needed.

 in this stack you will find:
 * ELK Stack